jenkinsci/aws-secrets-manager-credentials-provider-plugin/docs/README.md

 In your IDE:

 1. Generate translations: `mvn localizer:generate`.
 (This is a one-off task.
-You only need to re-run this if you change the translations, or if you clean the Maven `target` directory.)
+You only need to re-run this if you change the translations, or if you clean the Maven `target` directory.
+If the IDE still cannot find the translation symbols after running `mvn localizer:generate`, use a one-off `mvn compile` instead.)
 2. Compile.
-3. Start Moto: `mvn docker:build docker:start`.
-4. Run tests.
+3. Run tests.
-5. Stop Moto: `mvn docker:stop`.